athenaleong/digital-garden/content/thoughts/Contract for Caregiving.md

 That's not to say that caregiving contract is an replacement for perfect empathy! it's extremely important that we work towards being a kinder and more empathetic society.
 But until we have a BCI that allows us to know exactly how one is feeling (It's very debatable if that's even a good thing, rabbit hole for another time🐰), a caregiving contract is a much more realisitc and attainable goal!

 ---
-Thanks to my PI, Alison Gopnik, who has been a proponent of legitimizing caregiving, for sparring with me when I questioned her about this concept!
+Crediting this thought to my PI, Alison Gopnik, who has been a proponent of legitimizing caregiving, for sparring with me when I questioned her about this concept!